 - British Gas.
 A few days on from the Marks & Spencer scandal, the Daily Telegraph reported on a gas leak of the cyber kind, as British Gas had to warn 2200 customers that their personal information could have been exposed online.
 Again, the reasons behind this data breach weren’t fully revealed.
 Instead, British Gas insisted that the issue did not arise from a cyber attack.

 - TalkTalk.
 The largest data breach in October, however, was the TalkTalk hack, which was discussed on the blog previously.
 Affecting 157,000 customers, this was the breach that particularly worried the nation.
-Being an Internet service provider implicitly suggests to the consumer that cyber security would be a main priority, but this case proved that hackers with the right tools can really cause havoc with lasting consequences.
+Being an Internet service provider implicitly suggests to the consumer that cybersecurity would be the main priority, but this case proved that hackers with the right tools can really cause havoc with lasting consequences.

 - JD Wetherspoon.
 In June, pub chain Wetherspoons experienced a data breach that potentially concerned around 650,000 customers, although they stated that it was in fact only a “tiny minority” of around 100 customers that were directly affected as the last four digits of their credit card numbers were leaked.
 Even more disturbing, however, was the fact that Wetherspoons only found out about the data breach, thought to be at the hands of a group of Russian hackers, 6 months later, in December 2015.